Embry-Riddle students using air traffic control simulators

 About the Associate of Science in Air Traffic Management

 The Associate of Science in Air Traffic Management at Embry‑Riddle is designed to launch you into a fast-paced, rewarding career as an air traffic controller.
-You will gain practical experience using advanced simulation technology, equipping you with the skills and confidence needed to enter the FAA Academy.
+You will gain practical experience using advanced simulation technology, equipping you with the skills and confidence needed to enter the industry.

 Through guidance from expert faculty with real-world ATC experience, you’ll blend classroom instruction and immersive simulation training to build a strong operational foundation and acquire the skills necessary to enter the air traffic field.
 Embry‑Riddle’s long-standing partnership with the FAA ensures that the curriculum remains current and aligned with industry standards, equipping you with the tools you need to succeed from day one.